 Description of intervention(s) / exposure

-Participants will be required to attend a single 90-minute session at Alimetry Ltd. The study involves a simple test, "like an ECT for the gut" that will run continuously for the duration of the session.
+Participants will be required to attend a single 2-hour session at Alimetry Ltd. The study involves a simple test, "like an ECT for the gut" that will run continuously for the duration of the session.
 Individuals will also have additional cutaneous electrodes and sensors placed on their hand and shoulders to capture heart rate variability, breath rate, temperature and perspiration.
 Recording for HRV and associated parameters will run continuously for the duration of the session.
 This process is painless and non-invasive, although participants are asked to minimise movement.

 Participants will be asked to fast (not eat or drink anything including tea and coffee) from midnight the evening prior to their session and asked not to smoke or vape in the morning of their test.
 They may also be asked to refrain from taking some medications for 48 hours before their test.
 These medications include: drugs that affect gastric emptying (metoclopramide, domperidone, erythromycin), antispasmodics, pain medications which contain opiates (codeine, oxynorm, morphine, and tramadol), or sedatives.
 This is because these medications affect normal stomach actions.